 The actual gap between units may vary slightly, plus or minus, from the nominal gap shown in the Drawings, to accommodate the manufacturer's tolerances.
-A minimum gap of 10 mm shall be maintained by wedging, where necessary.
+For transversely stressed deck units, a minimum gap of 10 mm shall be maintained by wedging, where necessary.